needle-mirror/com.unity.addressables/Documentation~/RemoteContentDistribution.md

 ## Pre-downloading remote content

-In situations where you want to pre-download content so that it is cached on disk and faster to access when the application needs it, you can use the [Addressables.DownloadDependenciesAsync]  method.
+In situations where you want to predownload content so that it is cached on disk and faster to access when the application needs it, you can use the [Addressables.DownloadDependenciesAsync]  method.
 This method downloads an Addressable entity and any dependencies as a background task.

 Calling the [Addressables.DownloadDependenciesAsync] method loads the dependencies for the address or label that you pass in.
 Typically, this is the AssetBundle.